sgmurphy/wordpress-plugins/filebird/readme.txt

 * And a lot more +++

 == Installation ==
-Setup is easy and takes fewer than one minute.
+Setup FileBird (or File Bird) is easy and takes less than one minute.

-1. Download the plugin from wordpress.org, unpack it and upload the **[FileBird]** folder to your **wp-content/plugins/** directory.
+1. Download the plugin from wordpress.org, unpack it, and upload the **[FileBird]** folder to your **wp-content/plugins/** directory.
 2. Activate the plugin through the ‘Plugins‘ menu in WordPress.
 3. Go to your main **WordPress menu > Media** to create a folder to manage your files.